apache/opendal/src/docs/rfcs/1477_remove_object_concept.md

 + op.read("path").await
 ```

-Along with this change, we should also rename the `ObjectXxx` structs like `ObjectReader` to `Reader`.
+Along with this change, we should also rename the `ObjectXxx` structs, such as `ObjectReader` to `Reader`.

 # Drawbacks